hasanirogers/kemet-docs/_pages/getting-started.md

 Each component tag name and attributes will vary.
 Be sure to checkout the documentation for each component for specifics.

-## Frameworks
+## Libraries

 ### React

 [React doesn't play nice with Web Components](https://custom-elements-everywhere.com/#react).
 Fortunately you can use a wrapper to get Kemet UI components to work in React.
-For more information checkout the [Wrapping Web Components for React]({{ site.baseurl }}/guides/using-wrappers-react) guide.
+For more information checkout the [React](libraries/react/) guide.

 ### Angular

 You'll need to configure custom elements schema on your app's ngModule to use Web Components.
 It's super easy.
-Read the [Web Components with Angular]({{ site.baseurl }}/guides/web-components-with-angular) guide for more info.
+Read the [Angular](/libraries/angular) guide for more info.

 ### Vue